ngraczykowski/iris-root/universal-data-source/README.md

 ```
 grpc_cli call localhost:24805 silenteight.datasource.comments.api.v2.CommentInputService/BatchCreateCommentInput "comment_inputs: {alert: 'alerts/123' alert_comment_input: {} match_comment_inputs: {match: 'alerts/123/matches/123' comment_input: {}}}"
 ```
 Note: alert_comment_input and comment_input contain data in json format.
-In proto file this type of data is represented by google.protobuf.Struct, with which grpc cli is having an issues.
+In comment-input proto file this type of data is represented by google.protobuf.Struct, with which grpc cli is having some issues.
 This case can be tested though through other tools like for example grpc ui.

 Response: